sylnit/ai-chat-frontend/README.md

 # AI Chat Frontend
-This is a chat frontend for an AI backend that integrates with an LLM to provide similar chat feature to ChatGTP
+This is a chat frontend for an AI backend that integrates with an LLM to provide similar chat feature to ChatGTP.

 ## Screenshot of the frontend
 ![Alt text](./screenshot%202025-07-16%20144350.png "Frontend screenshot")